Mitigation of Loss

 The Workers Compensation Act S.Y.
 2008 (the “Act”) is administered by the Yukon Workers’ Compensation Health and Safety Board (YWCHSB) and provides an employer-funded system of no-fault insurance to workers in return for giving up their right to sue their employer in the event of a work-related injury.
 The intent of the Act is to ensure that workers receive rehabilitation and other benefits that are necessary to assist in their recovery and return to work.
 As an integral part of the recovery and return to work team, injured workers are responsible to co-operate and participate with maximum effort, that is, to mitigate their loss as a result of the work-related injury.

 The purpose of this policy is to:

-b) provide direction to assist workers who are failing to mitigate their loss to meet their legislated responsibilities.
+b) provide direction that will assist workers, who are failing to mitigate their loss, to meet their legislated responsibilities.

 In limited circumstances, the board is permitted to suspend, reduce, or terminate compensation that is payable to a worker or his/her dependants.

 Any decision made pertaining to the suspension, reduction or termination of compensation may be app

 Mitigation of LossDecember 31, 2009 - June 30, 2012 | RE-03 | Policies prior to July 1, 2022

 Mitigation of LossJune 30, 2008 - December 31, 2009 | RE-03 | Policies prior to July 1, 2022

 Merits and Justice of the CaseJune 30, 2008 - December 16, 2013 | EN-02 | Policies prior to July 1, 2022